 Talk to senior students about how they completed their minor.
 How did they come to that choice?
 How did you like it?
 Could it be something for you too?

-If you need advice, please contact the study advisor.
-The Career Office can help you if you want to orient yourself on what you want after your studies.
+If you need advice, please contact the academic advisor.
+Career Services can help you if you want to explore the options for after your studies.
 That can sometimes be a good first step.

 Tip: when making your choice, you can apply the "funnel model".
 To do this, list the big choices and see if you can cross things out.
 Do I / do not want to go abroad, do / do not want an in-depth minor, etc. Then delve further into the options that you prefer to make a good choice.